seerbio/openms-feature-detection-pipeline/README.md

 1. Install Docker on your system [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/)

+2. By default, docker commands require root/sudo.
+To configure access without sudo, execute the following command, then logout/login:

+        sudo usermod -aG docker

-2. Grab the latest OpenMS container and install them on your system
+3. Grab the latest OpenMS container and install them on your system
         [https://github.com/OpenMS/OpenMS/wiki/OpenMS-Docker-Containers](https://github.com/OpenMS/OpenMS/wiki/OpenMS-Docker-Containers)

     - Choose the *OpenMS executables* container -- the pipeline only needs the OpenMS executable since all operations will be running from the commandline.